AbelChu1/GreenWave-Conference-System-Abel_sefan/README.md

-# GreenWave-Conference-System-Abel_sefan
+# GreenWave-Conference-System-Abel_Sefan_Muath
-Programming Final Assignment by Abel Chuchu M80009115 and Sefan Herpassa M80009123
+Programming Final Assignment by Abel Chuchu M80009115, Sefan Herpassa M80009123, and Muath Alshehhi 202214858

 A comprehensive ticketing and session management system for the GreenWave Sustainability Conference.